Report: Cruise ships comply with air-pollution regulations by dumping it into the sea instead

 It’s not just freighters and oil tankers, though.
 “About half of the world’s roughly 500 cruise ships have or will soon have scrubbers installed,” Bryan Comer, a senior researcher at the International Council on Clean Transportation (ICCT), told the Independent.

-According to The Independent, scrubbers not only pollute the water, putting marine life and coral reefs at risk and increasing the risk of some cancers in humans, but also increases carbon dioxide emissions, which puts the entire planet at risk.
+According to the Independent, scrubbers not only pollute the water, putting marine life and coral reefs at risk and increasing the risk of some cancers in humans, but also increase carbon dioxide emissions, which puts the entire planet at risk.
 This egregious behavior means that the ships are complying with the new standards set by the International Maritime Organisation (IMO) but can still make money to make themselves and their shareholders rich, planet be damned.

 Read the full story here, but be aware that it is infuriating.